6 Ways to Feel Comfortable When Exercise Feels Hard

 4. Remember why you started.

 Why did you show up for your workout?
-Chances are it wasn’t so your health and your body could remain the same — it’s because you wanted to change for the better.
+Chances are it wasn’t so your health could remain the same — it’s because you wanted to change for the better.
 “Think about why you started when a workout starts to feel hard,” says Tamir.
 “The struggle and difficult exercise are what create the results and help you achieve the goals you set out to reach.”

 5. Adjust to make it through.